vvmspace/dayler-ui-1/README.md

 ```

 ### Usage
-You can easily add base sty;es for you app from `.stylus`
+You can easily add base styles for you app from `.stylus`
 ```stylus
 @import '~dayler-ui/stylus/base.styl'
 ```